 Creating a Path Forward

 The goal of OneWaterSF is to expand implementation, so that ultimately, the OneWaterSF Vision and Guiding Principles are considered in all SFPUC efforts.
-During the course of 2017, the OneWaterSF team will share progress on the implementation of the 2017 Initiatives and broaden OneWaterSF to encompass more SFPUC activities.
+During the course of 2018, the OneWaterSF team will share progress on the implementation of the both 2017 and 2018 Initiatives and SFPUC projects that embody the Guiding Principles.

 Do you have an idea or want to learn more?
 Let us know.